 While living here in the jungle heat, I dream of being in a normal climate where seasons change and people wear sweaters, hats and mittens.
 My cold weather wardrobe is being knit with the hope that one day I will live in New Hampshire again.

 I’ve come to love beautiful wool and appreciate knowing where my yarn comes from.
-Unlike many knitters, I never sit in front of the winter fireplace, happily knitting something I know I will wear.
+Unlike many knitters, I never get to sit in front of a winter fireplace, happily knitting something I know I will need to stay warm.
 My knitting is mostly done in air-conditioned rooms with ceiling fans running.
 Fall doesn’t mean anything really to Floridians.
 Days do get cooler, but compared to the heat of summer, that means little really.
 Winter means some cold, damp mornings – we even get ice in the birdbaths occasionally – but snow never falls and temps usually warm up by mid-day.

 It’s a boring place unless we get out on the water.